ErreurDeSyntaxe/foundations-rps/README.md

 review my flexbox knowledge and build a clean but simple layout?
 Poser la question, c'est y répondre.
 I'll start by making a page. html and CSS, here I come.

+# Fifth Entry: Flexbox Nightmares

+It's been a week since I touched flexbox, and it feels like I forgot everything I knew.
+Everything is so hard!
+I need to practice, but I also need to make headway in TOP, so there's no time to lose on a single skill.
+Still, the disappointment of powerlessness stings.